nblkmal/portfolio/content/articles/bootcamp.md

 * Balance engineering correctness with beginner accessibility

 Overall, this bootcamp represents my belief that **beginners learn best by shipping**, not just by following tutorials.

+And I learned from the best, CEO of Tarsoft.

 ---